Piano-Playing-Bot/SAM/README.md

 It has only been tested on Windows so far, but should work just as well on any Unix system.

-Prerequesites are `gcc` (and `make` for building the raylib dependency), which both need to be installed and in the path.
+Prerequesites are `gcc` and `make`, which both need to be installed and in the path.